Cordarrelle Patterson Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Season Stats

-- The Falcons have thrown the football in 59.0% of their plays from scrimmage this year while running the ball 41.0% of the time.
-This offensive attack ranks 25th in the NFL in points scored.
+- The Falcons, who rank 25th in the NFL in points scored, have dropped back to pass 59.0% of the time while running the ball 41.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Patterson's matchup with the Bills.